Evernote/evernote-sdk-android/README.md

 private static final EvernoteSession.EvernoteService EVERNOTE_SERVICE = EvernoteSession.EvernoteService.SANDBOX;
 ```

 When your app starts, initialize the EvernoteSession singleton that has all of the information that is needed to authenticate to Evernote.
+The EvernoteSession instance of saved statically and does not need to be passed between activities.
+The better option is to run getInstance(...) in your onCreate() of the Application object or your parent Activity object.

 ```java
 mEvernoteSession = EvernoteSession.getInstance(this, CONSUMER_KEY, CONSUMER_SECRET, EVERNOTE_SERVICE);